-The past two years have seen a boom in new business start-ups.
+The past three years have seen a boom in new business start-ups.
 What should aspiring business owners know before jumping in on the trend?

-Economists speculate that more accessible technology, home quarantining, and possibly a surplus of free time during the pandemic all contributed to this surge.
+Economists speculate that more accessible technology, more people preferring to work remotely, and possibly a surplus of free time during the pandemic all contributed to this surge.
 Add in the fact that digital-based businesses often require minimal physical space and can often be managed from almost anywhere in the world, and you have a combination that’s prompted many would-be entrepreneurs to take the plunge.

 Starting a business as a high-net-worth entrepreneur